jiarui-z/356project/README.md

     - users can filter the reviews by rating

 ## Error Handling
-All commands catch MySQL error and miising input error.
+All commands catch MySQL error and missing  input error.
 In the case when multiple SQL queries are used to update the database, the operations will not be committed if there is an error in any of the queries to ensure atomicity.